arpitbbhayani/articles/blogs/jaccard-minhash.md

 # How good is the estimate?

-In theory everything holds true but what about in practice.
+In theory, everything holds true but what about in practice.
 In order to find how close the estimate is we compute Jaccard Similarity and its approximate using MinHash on two disjoint sets having equal cardinality.
-One of the set will undergo transition where one element of it will be replaced with one element of the other set.
-So with time the sets will go from disjoint to being equal.
+One of the sets will undergo a transition where one element of it will be replaced with one element of the other set.
+So with time, the sets will go from disjoint to being equal.

 ![https://user-images.githubusercontent.com/4745789/98465023-860e1380-21ec-11eb-8813-7cb6920bc1fd.png](https://user-images.githubusercontent.com/4745789/98465023-860e1380-21ec-11eb-8813-7cb6920bc1fd.png)

-The illustration above shows the two plots and we can clearly see that MinHash technique provides a fairly good estimate of Jaccard Similarity Coefficient with much less computations.
+The illustration above shows the two plots and we can clearly see that the MinHash technique provides a fairly good estimate of Jaccard Similarity Coefficient with much fewer computations.

 # References